cockroachdb/docs/_includes/v22.1/prod-deployment/insecure-initialize-cluster.md

-On your local machine, complete the node startup process and have them join together as a cluster:
+On your local machine, complete the node startup process and have them combine as a cluster:

 1. [Install CockroachDB](install-cockroachdb.html) on your local machine, if you haven't already.